 What’s more, many camping hammocks don’t have spreader bars like traditional hammocks do.
 As such, they’re less prone to flipping over … and easier to tuck into your backpack or sack.
 There are many hammock options, and it is important to consider several factors before you suspend use of your tent in favor of a hammock.

-If you’re ready to buy a camping hammock, check out our top recommendations in the matrix above.
+If you’re ready to buy a camping hammock, check out our top recommendations in the product list above.
 For general tips on shopping for a camping hammock, keep reading this shopping guide.

 There are several reasons why you might want to bring a camping hammock along on your next camping excursion.